Rugosa Garden Make-Over

 The Real Thing!

+Forget the cosmetic garden television programmes.
+There'll be no rugby team of burly men in shorts and gumboots placing little lavenders and installing Pacific garden sculpture.
 Nor will any trucks appear with trayfuls of soil conditioner.
 There isn't a Moosey Make-Over logo in sight.
 This is the real thing.

 I have some light beer and a plate of little snacks ready on a flowery tray for the celebration.
 I have a time limit.
 I have taken a 'before' photograph of the garden (too sunny, but history won't wait for clouds).